Robpol86/robpol86.com/docs/posts/2026/2026-02-17-influxdb-downsampling.md

     :::
 ```

+TODO pix

+TODO aug 18th increase telegraf from 60s to 10s.

+TODO when did I upgrade prod to influxdb v2?

 ## Conclusion

 You should now have fully implemented downsampling in the TIG demo stack.
 While I've only tested it at a small scale, it's